device42/device42-docs/docs/auto-discovery/agent-based-discovery.md

 ## Proxy Environment Variables

-On Windows and Unix-like (*nix) machines, you need to add environment variables for the proxy settings:
+Proxy settings are not required, but if you need the agents to access your network via a proxy, you can set the following environment variables, which the agents will respect.

 - **HTTP_PROXY:** Define the HTTP proxy server.
 - **HTTPS_PROXY:** Define the HTTPS proxy server.